dohuyhoang93/DeepSearch/README.md

 For feedback, suggestions, or bug reports, please:

-- Submit an issue on the project’s GitHub page (link to be provided), or
+- Submit an issue on the project’s GitHub page, or
 - Contact the author directly.

 ---

-_DeepSearch is built with performance, reliability, and usability in mind — for developers, analysts, and IT professionals.
+_DeepSearch is built with performance, reliability, and usability in mind — for developers, analysts, and IT professionals._